SAP/abap-cleaner/docs/rules/CheckOutsideLoopRule.md

     " CHECKs only preceded by declarations and CLEAR IF ( a = abap_true OR b <= 3 ) AND ( a = abap_false OR b > 10 ).
       RETURN.
     ENDIF.

+    " chains can only be processed if they are first unchained IF a IS INITIAL.
+      RETURN.
+    ENDIF.
+    IF b >= 5.
+      RETURN.
+    ENDIF.